 Radon gas testing

 Sometimes a seller may be asked to complete a radon gas test.
-This helps ensure the home does not have this gas present, which often indicates the home isn't ventilated properly.
+This helps ensure the home doesn't have this gas present, which often indicates the home isn't properly ventilated.

-The cost of this type of test will range by location, with at-home versions costing up to $250 and professionals charging $150 to $800.
+The cost of this type of test will vary by location, with at-home versions costing up to $250 and professionals charging $150 to $800.

 Additional seller concessions